HKUST Programming Contest

 5. The contestants can re-submit another source code after previous wrong submissions.

-6. Unless specified in the problem statements, all programs should not run for more than 5 seconds (in most cases a "correct" implementation will run far less than 5 seconds).
+6. All programs should not run for more than the time limit specified in the problem.
+(In most cases a "correct" implementation will run far less than the time limit we provide.)

 7. The contestants are ranked firstly by the number of problems solved, and secondly the total time spent on solving the problems.
 Time spent on solving one problem is the time between the start of contest and the submission of the correct implementation of that problem.
 For each problem you solved, a penalty of 20 minutes will be added to your score for each wrong submission of that problem.

-8. The contestants are allowed to bring any hard copies of books, notes, references, dictionaries and sketch papers to the contest site.
+8. The contestants are also allowed to bring any hard copies of books, notes, references, dictionaries and sketch papers to the contest site.
 Electronic devices are forbidden.
+An STL reference is provided in the contest.